 64. Issue of writs for general election

-(1) Whenever an Assembly expires or is dissolved the Governor shall, not later than 21 days after the dissolution or expiry, cause a writ to be issued for elections in all the districts.
+(1) If an Assembly is dissolved before 1 November last preceding its expiry year, the Governor shall cause a writ for elections in all the districts to be issued not later than 10 days after the dissolution.

-(2) Whenever the occasion arises under the Constitution Acts Amendment Act 1899 for a writ to be issued for elections in all the regions the Governor shall, within the time prescribed by that Act, cause that writ to be issued.
+(2) If an Assembly is not dissolved before 1 November last preceding its expiry year, the Governor shall cause a writ for elections in all the districts to be issued on the first Wednesday of February in the expiry year.

+(3) In order to fill seats in the Council that are to be vacated by effluxion of time at the end of 21 May in a year, the Governor shall cause a writ for elections in all the regions to be issued on the first Wednesday of February last preceding that 21 May.

-[Section 64 inserted by No. 40 of 1987 s.
-38; amended by No. 36 of 2000 s.
-8.]
+[Section 64 inserted by No. 49 of 2011 s.
+5.]

 65. Notice to be published